kwsantiago/kwsantiago/README.md

 - Over a decade of cryptocurrency, software engineering, and cybersecurity expertise since 2011.
 - BS & MS in Cybersecurity from the University of South Florida.
-- Led NEAR blockchain integration for Chainlink Labs and scaled institutional digital asset trading platforms from ideation to production.
+- Led integrations for Chainlink Labs and scaled institutional digital asset platforms from ideation to production.
 - Expert in Rust, smart contract security, and Lightning Network protocols.

 </details>